 The mission of the Library is to identify and provide the information and library resources which are essential for members of the College community to support their study, teaching, research, public service, and professional development.
 The library staff seeks to accommodate the educational programs, philosophy, mission, goals, and objectives of the College.
 In that regard, the College makes constant efforts to maintain a balanced library program that fosters and aids the promotion and achievement of academic, professional, and personal excellence.

 Library Hours

-Monday-Thursday 8:00 a.m. - 11:00 p.m.
+Monday-Thursday 7:45 a.m. - 11:00 p.m.

-Friday 8:00 a.m. - 5:00 p.m.
+Friday 7:45 a.m. - 5:00 p.m.

-Saturday 12:00 p.m. - 4:00 p.m.
+Saturday 11:00 p.m. - 4:00 p.m.

-Sunday 3:00 p.m 9:00 p.m.
+Sunday 2:00 p.m 9:00 p.m.

-Intersession and Holid ay Hours are arranged to meet program needs.